davidtheclark/jquery.animateAuto/README.md

 A jQuery plugin for animating an element's height or width from something to `auto` or `auto` to something.

 This one should be somewhat more reliable, flexible, customizable, and easy-to-reuse than the slap-and-dash solutions you found with your Google search.
+At least, that's the goal.

 ## Arguments